IoT Edge Developer Webcast

 Pre-requisites

-Completed Session 3 system or have the .zip file of the system accessible.
+Completed Session 3 system or have the .zip system file accessible.

 Have Python 3.6 or newer installed and ready to use.
 Python can be installed from here.